Hong Kong is a bustling city with never ending options of things to do, foods to try, and culture to experience.

 Nervous that your chopstick skills aren’t up to par?

-Don’t fret, I haven’t gone into a resto yet that didn’t have forks when asked.
+Don’t fret, I haven’t gone into a restaurant yet that didn’t have forks when asked.

 Keep in mind that if you have a bite to eat at peak times, likely you’ll be sitting with others and won’t get your own table.
-Likely your meal-time neighbors will speak English and just as likely, will be friendly and help you with the menu or other questions if you’re up for a chat.
+The official language in Hong Kong is Cantonese but likely your meal-time neighbors will speak English and just as likely, will be friendly and help you with the menu or other questions if you’re up for a chat.

 Public Transportation